AliSharif12354/PawSafe/README.md

-# Zam Zam Bags & Boutique Website!
+# AlBasmala - SilentPaws Website!
- Web application developement for local Toronto business Zam Zam BB using ReactJS!
+ Web application developement for SilentPaws brad!

  Plans to:
  - Polish the front-end